-We are offering two free pre-application workshops (registration required) to support applicants as they develop their proposals: a Social Justice Oral History Training Workshop Nov 30 and an Information Session and Q&A December 8.
+We have offered and recorded two free pre-application events to support applicants as they develop their proposals, which are now available: a Social Justice Oral History Training Workshop and an Information Session and Q&A.

 There are two different funding opportunities as part of this grant: